What Should I Do If My Car Thermostat Starts to Fail?

 Car Thermostat Overview

 A car’s thermostat regulates the flow of coolant through the engine and is an essential part in the operation of your vehicle.
 In most cases, an overheating or no-heat condition in your vehicle is due to a faulty thermostat.
 And since the T-stat price is only about $8, it makes more sense to replace it than to spend hours diagnosing the problem.
-If that doesn’t fix it, at least you’re only out about two hours learning how to replace a thermostat.
+If that doesn’t fix it, you’ve only spent about two hours learning how to replace a thermostat.

 Symptoms of a Failing Car Thermostat